 Brittany is a current member of both Youngblood, the Obie-award-winning young playwrights collective at Ensemble Studio Theatre, and the Emerging Writers Group at the Public Theatre.
 She was a 2017 Van Lier Playwriting Fellow at the Lark, and her art life has received recent support from SPACE on Ryder Farm (Artist Residency, 2017) and the Sewanee Writers Conference, where she is a recurring staff-member.

-Her prose appears in or is forthcoming in Longreads, Catapult, Green Mountains Review, and The Tishman Review (Pushcart Prize nominee).
+Her prose appears in or is forthcoming in The Kenyon Review, McSweeney's, Longreads, Catapult, and The Tishman Review (Pushcart Prize nominee).
 She received her BFA from NYU's Tisch School of the Arts.